‘Sports Illustrated’ Model Samantha Hoopes Dons Tiny Bikini While In A Pool For Racy Boomerang

-Samantha Hoopes is more than excited about the upcoming 2019 Sports Illustrated Swimsuit Model— which will come out in a month — and she wants her Instagram fans to share in her anticipation.
-On Tuesday, the swimsuit model took to the popular social media platform to post a sizzling Boomerang from the 2018 issue in which she is donning a barely-there two-piece bikini that leaves little to the imagination.
+Samantha Hoopes is more than excited about the upcoming 2019 Sports Illustrated Swimsuit Issue— which will come out in a month — and she wants her Instagram fans to share in her anticipation.
+On Tuesday, the swimsuit model took to the popular social media platform to post a sizzling Boomerang from the 2018 issue, in which she is donning a barely-there two-piece bikini that leaves little to the imagination.

-The clip in question shows the 28-year-old model in a black triangle bikini top that ties behind her back tightly, helping accentuate and to attention to her busty figure.
+The clip in question shows the 28-year-old model in a black triangle bikini top that ties behind her back tightly, helping accentuate and draw attention to her busty figure.
 She teamed it with a pair of bikini bottoms featuring vertical red and pink stripes, a piece that sits very low on the Pennsylvania native’s figure, showcasing her wide hips and incredibly toned abs.

-Hoopes is thighs-deep in a pool while she leans back against its edge with her arms spread open on her sides, in a pose that puts her flawless figure on full display.
+Hoopes is thigh-deep in a pool while she leans back against its edge with her arms spread open on her sides, in a pose that puts her flawless figure on full display.
 In the Boomerang, the model sways her upper body from side to side in a way that further accentuates her curvy physique.

 The camera captures Hoopes from a distance and slightly from above as she looks at a different point, most likely a second cameraperson who is positioned on ground level.